coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 databases.
 Each database maps head symbols to a list of hints.
 Use the :cmd:`Print Hint` command to view a database.

-Each hint has a cost that is a nonnegative integer and an optional pattern.
-Hints with lower costs are tried first.
+Each hint has a cost and an optional pattern.
+Hints with lower cost are tried first.
+(Cost is not used to limit the scope of searches.)
 :tacn:`auto` tries a hint when the conclusion of the current goal matches its pattern or when the hint has no pattern.